SuhasR3/K-Nearest-neighbors/README.md

 # K-Nearest-neighbors & Logistic Regression on Iris Dataset
-Machine Learning (KNN & Logical Regression model) :
+MACHINE LEARNING (KNN & LOGISTIC REGRESIION MODEL) :
 This Project involved using a dataset containing numerical data on Species of Iris flower in order to train a Model to predict the Species of the Flower.
 The K-Nearest Neighbors Algorithm & Logical Regression Algorithm was used in the implementation of this project.